SoftwareAG/c8y-releasenotes/content/release-10-17-0/devices-10-17-0.md

 <tr>
 <td>LWM2M</td>
-<td>The LWM2M agent now fetches a limited number of pending operations if an LWM2M device sends a registration or a registration update.</td>
+<td>The LWM2M agent now fetches a limited number of pending operations if a LWM2M device sends a registration or a registration update.
+This prevents the LWM2M agent to do a high number of requests to the platform if devices have accumulated lots of pending operations.
+The limit is defined with a property in the LWM2M agent.</td>
 <td>DM-1474</td>
 <td>10.16.119.0</td>
 </tr>